Yielding and memory in a driven mean-field model of glasses: N umerical implementation of the model and additional details

 \section{N\lowercase{umerical implementation of the model and additional details}}

 The mean-field model we studied is formulated through the Hamiltonian $H$ defined in Eq.~\eqref{eq_sr:model_f}, where the parameters and nondimensionalization procedure are also discussed.
-In most of the results reported in the manuscript (specifically, in Figs.~\ref{fig:fig1}-\ref{fig:fig3},~\ref{fig:fig4}a-b and~\ref{fig:fig5} therein), samples were prepared by performing energy minimization in the absence of an applied force, $f(t)\!=\!0$, starting from random oscillator configurations where each $x_i$ is drawn from a uniform distribution over $[-\epsilon/2,\epsilon/2]$ with $\epsilon\!=\!10^{-2}$, independently of $J$.
+In most of the results reported in the main text and in this Appendix (specifically, in Figs.~\ref{fig:fig1}-\ref{fig:fig3},~\ref{fig:fig4}a-b and~\ref{fig:fig5} therein), samples were prepared by performing energy minimization in the absence of an applied force, $f(t)\!=\!0$, starting from random oscillator configurations where each $x_i$ is drawn from a uniform distribution over $[-\epsilon/2,\epsilon/2]$ with $\epsilon\!=\!10^{-2}$, independently of $J$.
 We verified that $\langle x^2 \rangle\!\gg\!\epsilon^2$ after minimization (for all $J$ values employed), demonstrating that the value of $\epsilon$ used does not affect the results.
-The system size was $N\!=\!8192$ for the results presented in Figs.~\ref{fig:fig1}-\ref{fig:fig3},~\ref{fig:fig5} and $N\!=\!4096$ for those presented in Fig.~\ref{fig:fig4}.
-We prepared $M\!\geq\!20$ independent realizations of quenched disorder for Figs.~\ref{fig:fig1}-\ref{fig:fig2},~\ref{fig:fig5}, and $M\!=\!16$ realizations for Figs.~\ref{fig:fig4}a-b.
-We prepared $M\!=\!1$ realizations for the driven minima-sampling presented in Figs.~\ref{fig:fig3}a-b, and $M\!=\!1000$ realizations for the ``as-realized'' data presented in Fig.~\ref{fig:fig3}a.
+The system size was $N\!=\!8192$ for the results presented in Figs.~\ref{fig:fig1}-\ref{fig:fig3}, \ref{fig:fig5} and $N\!=\!4096$ for those presented in Fig.~\ref{fig:fig4}.
+We prepared $M\!\geq\!20$ independent realizations of quenched disorder for Figs.~\ref{fig:fig1}-\ref{fig:fig2}, \ref{fig:fig5}, and $M\!=\!16$ realizations for Figs.~\ref{fig:fig4}a-b.
+We prepared $M\!=\!1$ realizations for the driven minima-sampling presented in Fig.~\ref{fig:fig3}a-b, and $M\!=\!1000$ realizations for the ``as-realized'' data presented in Fig.~\ref{fig:fig3}a.